kedanco/100-days-kallaway-log/README.md

 I ended up doing it my own way since I couldn't follow the Java in the video, nor get a canvas to work, so I just mass-created DOM elements and rained them down.

 It then slowly developed into a rain-anything down kind of website, which was pretty fun to do, but I've got loads to learn about website optimization.
+I think, it's the loading of images that's slowing the page down, because the big number of DOM elements doesn't lag the page at all.

 Also, news came in that I didn't get the big, stressful project from a named company that would look pretty nice on my portfolio.
 Well, I didn't have much experience on wordpress sites, and it's time to make some

+**Link to work:**

+### Day 42 : 20th Feb Tuesday, 2018

+**Today's Progress:** Rails backend, makeitrain

+**Thoughts:** Finished all of the major user functionalities today, minus the ones requiring sending email for user's reset password etc. Also played around with applying a z-index for the make it rain project.

+I don't seem to be focused on 1 thing lately, that's why I can't seem to get anything done effectively.
+It's all bits and pieces everywhere.
+Maybe I should pick a weekly focus?

 **Link to work:**